BRINGING EXTRAORDINARY ART TO YOUR DOOR

 A time to relax, have fun and immerse yourself in creativity.
-The aim is to promote happiness and wellbeing, particularly helping Parents and Teens to reconnect.
+The aim is to promote happiness and wellbeing by engaging in the art making experience in a small group.

-Painting, drawing, mixed media, words and movement are explored to open up curiosity and imagination.
+Painting, drawing, mixed media and words are explored to open up curiosity and imagination.

 Suitable for all ages and no prior art experience necessary.

 Sharing and experiencing the arts as part of a group benefits on a different level to doing something alone.

 The medical profession is starting to recognise the health benefits of getting together and engaging with the arts as a social experience.
 Whether it's painting in a group, going to a movie, a gig, or joining a choir, the social aspect is essential for us thrive as human beings.

 We offer Art Club Sessions in the Studio or on Zoom.
 We also offer individual Therapeutic sessions for Adults or Teens or dyads for Parents and Children

 With more than 25 years experience in the art world, we have searched far and wide to find and nurture relationships with our accomplished artists.
 The quality and variety of work offered is a result of trust, enabling our artists to be free to develop and master their chosen medium.